Josh-su/SMBMediaHub/README.md

+# 🚧 Work in Progress 🚧
+# This project is currently under development and may not be fully functional or usable.
+Please check back later for updates!

 # SMB Media Hub
 SMB Media Hub is a desktop application built in C# that allows users to browse and interact with shared files on an SMB server.
 The application connects to an SMB server, retrieves a list of shared files, and provides functionalities such as searching and selecting files for playback.
 It is designed for easy navigation and interaction with media content shared via SMB protocol.